hyperledger-archives/grid/cli/man/grid-download-xsd.1.md

 =====

 `--no-download`
-: Do not download the XSD even if there is no artifact cached
+: Do not download the XSD even if there is no artifact cached.

 `--force`
-: Continue even if a checksum on the cached file is incorrect
+: Continue even if a checksum on the cached file is incorrect.

 `-h`, `--help`
 : Prints help information.